 Unfortunately, like many other professions, there are many private fitness trainers that are not up to par.
 It is not by intention.
 Maybe some are just filling the void between careers.
 Some may just be personal training while in school and will be gone soon.

 We want to give you a guide on how to avoid some bad private trainers.
 But more important, we want to give you some great tips on how to find a great one.
-(Hint there is a big one differentiation!).
+(Hint #4 is the most important)!

-In this post we provide you with a X step guide when it comes to finding a personal trainer that best fits you.
+In this post we provide you with a 5 step guide when it comes to finding a personal trainer that best fits you.

 Step 1: Is a Personal Trainer Worth It?